mikanikos/Fork-Accountability/docs/tendermint-overview.md

 We have two sets of *2f + 1* processes, their sum can be written as:

-    2(2f + 1) = 4f + 2 = 3f + 1 + f + 1 = n + f + 1.
+    2(2f + 1) = 4f + 2 = 3f + 1 + f + 1 = n + f + 1

 That means that the intersection of these two sets contain at least *f + 1* processes, therefore at least one correct process.

-Given this result, it's quite easy to understand that, if there are at most *f* faulty processes, it's not possible to violate the agreement property in the Tendermint consensus algorithm.
+Given this result, it's quite easy to understand that, if there are at most *f* faulty processes, it's not possible to violate the agreement property in the Tendermint consensus algorithm, as we'll show in the next section.

+### Proof

+Let's assume that a correct process p decides value v in round r of height h.
+We want to prove that any other correct process p' in some round r' >= r of height h decides v' such that v' = v.

+We have two cases:

+- if r' = r:

+    p' has decided value v' in round r, so it has received at least 2f + 1 Precommit messages for value v' in round r. p has decided value v in the same round r, so it has received at least 2f + 1 Precommit messages for value v in round r.
+    As it has been shown previously, any two sets of 2f + 1 messages intersect in at least one correct process.
+Since a correct process only sends a single Precommit message, it must be that v = v'.

+- if r ' > r:

+    p has decided value v in the same round r, so it has received at least 2f + 1 Precommit messages for value v in round r.
+    Since the number of faulty processes is at most f, at least f+1 correct processes have locked value v by round r and, by algorithm rules, they will send Prevote messages only for value v in all the next rounds of height h.

+    p' has decided value v' in round r' > r, so it has received at least 2f + 1 Precommit messages for value v' in round r' > r.
+    Since the number of faulty processes is at most f, at least f+1 correct processes have locked value v' by round r' > r and these processes must have received at least 2f + 1 Prevote messages for value v' by round r'.

+    From the fact that the intersection of 2f + 1 processes has at least one correct process, at least one correct process that locked value v in round r also sent a Prevote message for value v' in a later round r' > r.
+    Since this is impossible, it can only be that v = v'.

+Since these are the two only possible cases, the above reasoning proves that the agreement property is satisfied.

+### Idea behind the proof

-In fact, it can never happen that there are two sets of *2f + 1* Prevote or Precommit messages in the same round *r* for different values.
+Using simpler words, the idea behind the proof is that it can never happen that there are two sets of *2f + 1* Prevote or Precommit messages in the same round *r* for different values.
 If that would be the case, we'll have at least *f + 1* processes that sent both the messages, which would mean *f + 1* are faulty.
 But at most *f* processes are faulty, so this is impossible.
 Moreover, at most one value can be locked in a round and if a correct process decided value *v* in round *r*, *v* will be locked for all the next rounds after *r* on that height and correct processes will not send Prevote/Precommit message for values different than *v*.
 Therefore, it's clear that *v* will be the only value that could be decided from that moment onwards.

 In conclusion, when more than 1/3 of processes are faulty, a fork can happen and the agreement property of the consensus algorithm could be violated.
 Otherwise, the agreement property is always satisfied.